The station, designed by Santiago

 enormous glass roof that lets the light in, it is often called a

 ‘cathedral of the modern age’.
-Its white colour and
+Its white colour and forms denote

-William and established itself in the Middle Ages.
+itself in the Middle Ages.